hanren2021/ASA-Spring-Gateway-Sample/Configure-Spring-Cloud-Gateway-in-Consumption-Tier.md

-# Configure Spring Cloud Gateway in Consumption Tier
+# Configure Spring Cloud Gateway in Consumption Tier (with Eureka)

 This article shows you how to configure Spring Cloud Gateway with Azure Spring Apps Consumption Tier.